storj/uplink-chrome/README.md

 The Storj Uplink client currently cannot run in a typical browser (though tools like Gateway facilitate this).
 This is because browsers do not allow opening TCP / UDP sockets, as this is generally considered to be a security vulnerability.
-A Chrome 'App', however, is comes with a manifest that allows it to request permission to use sockets.
+A Chrome 'App', however, comes with a manifest that allows it to request permission to use sockets.

 # How to build WebAssembly